awsdocs/amazon-workspaces-administration-guide/doc_source/customize-workspaces-user-login.md

 To use URIs to access their WorkSpaces, users must first install the client application for their device by opening [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) and following the directions\.

 URI access is supported on the Firefox and Chrome browsers on Windows and macOS computers, on the Firefox browser on Ubuntu Linux 18\.04 computers, and on the Internet Explorer and Microsoft Edge browsers on Windows computers\.
-For more information about WorkSpaces clients, see [Amazon WorkSpaces Clients](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-clients.html) in the *Amazon WorkSpaces User Guide*\.
+For more information about WorkSpaces clients, see [Workspaces Clients](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-clients.html) in the *Amazon Workspaces User Guide*\.

 **Note**
 On Android devices, URI access works only with the Firefox browser, not with the Google Chrome browser\.